 5. Accessibility

-An inclusive UI design confirms that everyone, regardless of their abilities, can interact with the software comfortably.
-This can include features like high-contrast color modes for users with visual impairments, screen reader compatibility for those who are blind or have low vision, and the ability to adjust font sizes for better readability.
-An accessible design not only makes the software usable for a wider audience but also reflects a commitment to inclusivity and equal access for all users.
+An inclusive UI design ensures that everyone is able to interact with the software without issue—regardless of ability.
+This may include features like high-contrast color modes so that users with visual impairment can easily differentiate content, screen reader compatibility to support users that are blind or have low vision, or the ability to adjust font sizes to create reading ease.
+Making accessible design choices enables the software to be able to reach a wider user base which only improves the possibilities for usability and an opportunity to demonstrate equity and inclusion for all users.

 6. Flexibility